The Joanna Briggs Institute: The JBI Model

 The JBI Model of Evidence-based Healthcare was developed in 2005 and updated in 2016.

 It is described by reference to a pictogram, with one circle inside another.
-The 'inner circle' represents the pebble of knowledge while the 'inner wedges' provide the organisation's conceptualisation of the steps involved in the process of achieving an evidence-based approach to clinical decision-making.
+The 'inner circle' represents the pebble of knowledge while the 'inner wedges' provide the organisation's conceptualization of the steps involved in the process of achieving an evidence-based approach to clinical decision-making.
 The 'outer wedges' operationalise the component parts of the model and articulate how they might be actioned in a pragmatic way.

 The arrows indicate that the flow can be bi-directional.

 Evidence-based practice resources

 JBI has developed evidence-based practice resources and publications which have been driven by the needs of health professionals and consumers worldwide.

-Resources include the JBI Evidence Implementation Manual; JBI Evidence Synthesis Manual (JBI's comprehensive guide to conducting systematic reviews); and Critical Appraisal Tools (includes checklists for randomised control trials, qualitative research, economic evaluations and prevalence studies).
+Resources include the JBI Evidence Implementation Manual; JBI Evidence Synthesis Manual (JBI's comprehensive guide to conducting systematic reviews); and Critical Appraisal Tools (includes checklists for randomized control trials, qualitative research, economic evaluations and prevalence studies).

 Other evidence-based practice resources and publications, such as JBI SUMARI, can be accessed via EBP Resources.

 History

-JBI was established in 1996 by the Royal Adelaide Hospital and the University of Adelaide, and takes its name from Joanna Briggs, who was the first matron of the Royal Adelaide Hospital.
+JBI was established in 1996 by the Royal Adelaide Hospital and the University of Adelaide.
+The organization takes its name from Joanna Briggs, who was the first matron of the Royal Adelaide Hospital.